These ethnic artisanal traditions from around the world support communities and preserve cultures, too

 Not only are disabled Nepalese workers now being given the chance to create gorgeous products, but they’re also being given also canes, hearing aids and wheelchairs, as well as food and medicine thanks to this new crafts initiative.
 It’s an exchange that truly benefits both parties; we get a piece of Nepal whilst the hands behind these stunning scarves and blankets receive a better quality of life.

 6. The Karen Tribe’s Brass Work

-The Karen people are comprised of a group of Sino-Tibetan language speaking ethnic peoples, who reside primarily in Karen State, southern and southeastern Myanmar.
-The Karen make up approximately 7 percent of the total Burmese population but a large number of Karen have migrated to Thailand, having settled mostly on the Thailand-Myanmar border.
+The Karen people are comprised of a group of Sino-Tibetan language speaking ethnic peoples, who reside primarily in Karen State, in southern and southeastern Myanmar.
+These people make up approximately 7 percent of the total Burmese population.
+But recently, many have migrated to Thailand, settling mostly on the Thailand-Myanmar border.

 7. Tanzanian Beadwork

 The Maasai tribe live in East Africa, and are well known for their courtship dances, cow herding and of course, their beading skills.

 This is a craft only practiced by women, and they take their skills in this arena very seriously.
 Initially, whatever the women could find in the bush was used: think seeds, shells and stones.
 But over time, glass beads were introduced by traders in the early 1900s, and today, these are still used, as well as plastic (unfortunately).
 At Slate + Salt, the jewellery is created from upcycled products: traditional glass beads are intricately joined using thread salvaged from old grain bags and enhanced with recycled metal beads, oil canisters and even yoghurt pots!